Electric Motor vs Gas Engine Boats

 Performance and Speed:

-- Gas-powered engines tend to provide higher speeds and more power, especially for activities like watersports or long-distance cruising.
+- Gas-powered engines tend to provide higher speeds and more power, especially for activities like watersports or offshore trips.

 Gas boat Cons